 Head injuries in children and adults are common presentations to the emergency department.
-Minor head injury is characterized by: Glasgow Coma Scale (GCS) 13-15, associated with either witnessed loss of consciousness, definite amnesia, or witnessed disorientation.
+Minor head injury is characterized by: Glasgow Coma Scale (GCS) 13- 15, an event that is associated with either witnessed loss of consciousness, definite amnesia, or witnessed disorientation.
 Most adults and children with minor head injuries do not suffer from serious brain injuries that require hospitalization or surgery.
-CT head scans performed on patients without signs of significant injuries can expose patients to unnecessary ionizing radiation that has the potential to increase patients' lifetime risk of cancer.
-They also increase length of stay and misdiagnosis.
-There is strong evidence that physicians should not order CT head scans for patients with minor head injury unless validated clinical decision rules are used to make imaging decisions (i.e., Canadian CT head rule for adults, and CATCH or PECARN rules for children).
-Despite their validity, these rules are never 100% sensitive and are meant to assist and not replace, clinical judgement.
+CT head scans performed on patients who lack high-risk features can expose patients to unnecessary ionizing radiation that has the potential to increase patients' lifetime risk of cancer.
+They also increase length of stay and increase the detection of false-positives (incidental, non-clinically relevant findings).
+There is strong evidence that physicians should not order CT head scans for patients with minor head injury unless validated clinical decision rules are used to make imaging decisions (i.e., Canadian CT head rule for adults, and Canadian Assessment of Tomography for Childhood Head Injury (CATCH) and/or PECARN rules for children).
+However, CATCH has been shown to be less sensitive than PECARN at detecting any brain injury on CT.
+While we recommend the use of clinical decision rules (CDRs) for head injuries, these rules are meant to assist and not replace, clinical judgment.

 Don't prescribe antibiotics in adults with bronchitis/asthma and children with bronchiolitis.

 Respiratory distress from bronchospasm/wheezing is a common presentation in both children (i.e., bronchiolitis) and adults (i.e., bronchitis/asthma) seen in the emergency department.
 Most patients with symptoms do not have bacterial infections that require antibiotic treatment or influence outcomes (i.e., hospitalization).
 Inappropriate administration of antibiotics can expose patients to unnecessary risks (i.e., allergies, rash, diarrhea and other side-effects) and has the potential to increase patients' risk of antibiotic induced diarrhea, including infections with C. Difficile.
 These prescriptions also increase overall antibiotic resistance in the community, and limit the effectiveness of standard antibiotics in the treatment of legitimate bacterial infections.
-There is strong applied research evidence to recommend that physicians should not prescribe antibiotics in children (i.e., bronchiolitis) and adults (i.e., bronchiolitis) and adults (i.e., bronchitis and asthma) with wheezing presentations.
+There is strong applied research evidence to recommend that physicians should not prescribe antibiotics in children (i.e., bronchiolitis) and adults (i.e., bronchitis and asthma) with wheezing presentations.